 STEAKHOUSE PORK TENDERLOIN

-Ingredients: 1.5-2 lbs. pork tenderloin roast, 2 tbsp. olive oil, 5 cloves of garlic, 1 tsp. dried thyme or parsley (double the amount for fresh herbs), 1 white onion, sea salt, and cracked black pepper.
+Ingredients: 1.5-2 lbs. pork tenderloin roast, 2 tbsp. olive oil, five cloves of garlic, 1 tsp. dried thyme or parsley (double the amount for fresh herbs), one white onion, sea salt, and cracked black pepper.

-1. Place tenderloin into a large plastic zip bag or into a dish.
+1. Place tenderloin into a large plastic zip bag or a dish.
 Rub all over with olive oil.
-Slice the garlic cloves and rub into the roast along with liberal salt and pepper.
+Slice the garlic cloves and rub them into the roast with liberal salt and pepper.
 Refrigerate for a minimum of 8 hours.

-2. Remove roast from the fridge to come to room temperature for 30 minutes.
+2. Remove the roast from the fridge to rest and come to room temperature for 30 minutes.